Incredible innovations that are changing travel as we know it

 Royal Caribbean

-Inside cabins are a money-saver on cruises, but that means you miss out on the sweeping ocean views afforded by rooms with a balcony.
+Inside cabins are a money-saver on cruises, but that means you miss out on the sweeping ocean views afforded by rooms with balconies.
 Royal Caribbean has just the solution.
-Stretching right from floor to ceiling, its high-definition "virtual balconies" show real-time footage of the sea outside, with sound effects thrown in for good measure.
+Stretching right from floor to ceiling, its high-definition 'virtual balconies' show real-time footage of the sea outside, with sound effects thrown in for good measure.
 This snap shows a virtual balcony in action on Royal Caribbean’s Explorer of the Seas.

 Wearable tech on cruise ships